 WHAT TO DO ABOUT IT

 Zinc restoration is the specific requirement here alongside magnesium.
-Ionic zinc delivered via fulvic acid achieves 40 to 80 percent absorption versus 20 percent for the zinc oxide in most standard supplements.
-Restoring zinc reserves while reducing cortisol through adaptogenic support addresses both the hormonal suppression signal and the mineral substrate that immunity requires to function.
+Ionic zinc forms have higher bioavailability than the zinc oxide used in many standard supplements.
+Restoring zinc through more bioavailable forms while addressing the cortisol pattern through adaptogenic support covers both the hormonal suppression signal and the mineral substrate that immunity requires to function.

 DOES THIS APPLY TO YOU?